SWMFsoftware/swmfpy/README.markdown

 swmfpy
 ======

-A collection of tools to make it easier to work with python and SWMF together.
+A collection of tools to make it easier to work with Python and Space Weather Modeling Framework (SWMF) together.

 This is a work in progress.